CAS5118/Corona-Visualization-Emails/README.md

 # Corona-Visualization-Emails
 ##What Our Project Is: Coronavirus Visualization Emails
--Our project is a program that gives the user a way to visualize correlations/independent and dependent variables as related to Coronavirus cases by county in Maryland.
+-Our project is a program that gives the user a way to visualize the correlations between independent and dependent variables regarding Maryland County Demographic Data and Coronavirus Data , respectively.
 This program will prompt the user to enter information such as their chosen dependent and independent variables, first and last name, email sender and recipient, graph title, and file name; the user will then recieve an email of the visualization.

 ##Documentation/How-to of this project